qimaqi/ShapeSplats-Gaussian-MAE/README.md

 ## ShapeSplat-Part Segmentation finetune
 For ShapeSplat segmentation, we utilize the Gaussian splats generated for ShapeNet Part.
 Since ShapeNet Part is a subset of ShapeNet Core, please refer to [DATA.md](./DATA.md) for instructions on downloading the segmentation annotation files.

-For simplicity, we follow the approach used in PointMAE and create a separate folder for part segmentation fine-tuning.
+For simplicity, we follow the approach in PointMAE and create a separate folder for part segmentation finetuning.
 Please refer to [segmentation_gs](./segmentation_gs/) for detailed usage instructions.

 ## Results: